evanlenz/docca/example_visualized/README.md

 It will blow away the example_visualized/build directory (if it exists) and create a new one, populated with all the XML files output by Doxygen, including index.xml.
-Additionally, it will insert a copy of index.xml into example_visualized (which you can customize for partial builds).
+Additionally, it will copy index.xml to example_visualized/custom-index.xml (which you can customize for partial builds).
 If the script fails, you probably will need to modify it, specifically the hard-coded path of the build dir used by Boost.Build for the regular "example" build.